Resident giving a patient exam

 Scholarly Activity

-Scholarly activity within the residency program encompasses a broad range of academic pursuits aimed at advancing medical knowledge, improving patient care, and enhancing the education of health care providers.
+Scholarly activity within the residency program encompasses a broad range of academic pursuits aimed at advancing medical knowledge, improving patient care, and enhancing the education of healthcare providers.
 First year residents will participate in Family Physicians Inquiries Network (FPIN) Good Evidence Matters (GEMs) project.
 Each resident will also engage in at least one quality improvement project within their area of interest.
 For those interested, there are many additional opportunities for scholarly work available.

 Group of 7 residents and doctors standing outside a local high school gym.